jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

 ## SSH keys

 SSH keys provide a more secure way of logging into a server than using a password alone.
 While a password can eventually be cracked with a brute force attack, SSH keys are nearly impossible to decipher by brute force alone.
-Generating a key pair provides you with two long string of characters: a public and a private key.
+Generating a key pair provides you with two long strings of characters: a public and a private key.
 You can place the public key on any server, and then unlock it by connecting to it with a client that already has the private key.
 When the two match up, the system unlocks without the need for a password.
 You can increase security even more by protecting the private key with a passphrase.

 Adapted from instructions provided by [GitHub](https://help.github.com/categories/ssh/) and [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).